10 Ways to Minimize Product Returns

 Issue 3: No User Reviews – Fake Product Reviews

 Many sites don’t allow users to post reviews.
-Often this is for fear of getting lots of one star reviews.
-More modern websites (think Amazon) have the ability to only allow reviews from “confirmed buyers”.
-This stops one star spam attacks.
-Enable user reviews on your website.
-Respond within 1 business day to all reviews, both 5 star and 1 start.
+Often this is for fear of getting lots of one-star reviews.
+More modern websites (think Amazon) can only allow reviews from “confirmed buyers.”
+This method stops one-star spam attacks.
+Enable user reviews on your site.
+Respond within one business day to all review rankings, both five stars, and one star.

 We’ve all seen this.
-A new product launches and instantly there are hundreds of 5 star reviews.
-Consumers recognize these as “fake” reviews and most will instantly move on to a competing product.
+A new product launch and instantly there are hundreds of 5-star reviews.
+Consumers recognize these as “fake” reviews, and most will instantly move on to a competing product.
 Don’t use fake product reviews.
 Don’t pay people to do product reviews.
 If you give a product for free or at a deep discount in return for a product review, clearly state so in each review.
-Confirmed Buyer reviews are incredibly powerful to generating new and repeat business.
+Confirmed Buyer reviews are incredibly powerful for generating new and repeat business.
 Don’t screw things up trying to “game” the system.
-Provide a great product at a fair price and ask for reviews in your shipment and post shipment emails.
+Provide a great product at a fair price and ask for reviews in your shipment and post-shipment emails.

 We’ve all received the wrong item if we’ve lived long enough.
-Why does this happen.
-Usually one of two reason.
-The shipper slapped the wrong label on the box is one.
+Why does this happen?
+Usually one of two reasons.
+The shipper slapped the incorrect label on the box is one.
 Another is the person packing the box put the wrong item in the box.
-There is actually a good way to catch both.
-Tracking the box size and the total weight.
-If you scan each box prior to leaving your facility, you can read the box size and box total weight.
-Your shipping system should be assigning a box size to each shipment.
-If the items being packed are too large or small for the box that is specified, your packing team will flag it.
+There is a good way to catch both.
+Use tracking the box size and the total weight.
+If you scan each shipment before leaving your facility, you can read the box size and box total weight.
+Your shipping system should be assigned a box size to each load.
+If the items are too large or small for the box that is specified, your packing team will flag it.

 An incorrect item in the system identified box will often cause the total weight to be larger or smaller than expected, and a weight check at outgoing QA should flag it.
-If your process requires that an item is scanned prior to being put in a box, then your system should stop that error type.
+If your process requires scanning of an item before being boxed, then your system should stop that error type.
 Bottom line, setting up the right process and software should all but eliminate shipping the wrong item.

 Issue 5: Damaged Items

-Which of you haven’t gotten a box that looks like an Orangutan jumped up and down on it?
+Which of you hasn’t gotten a box that looks like an Orangutan jumped up and down on it?
 Not you?
 Your turn is coming!
 Crews that handle boxes in shipment are not always the most careful.
 Plus, anyone can just have a bad day and drop something.
-The key is using appropriate shipping materials for the goods being shipped.
+The key is using appropriate shipping materials for the goods before shipment.
 Ever open up an Apple iPhone box?
-They are an awesome example to follow.
-I think a 200 pound person could step on an unopened iPhone shipping box and the iPhone inside would be undamaged.
+They are an excellent example to follow.
+I think a 200-pound person could step on an unopened iPhone shipping box and the iPhone inside would be undamaged.

 Issue 6: Poor Product Quality

-Sadly there are customers who buy an item, use it for a brief period, then ask to return it.
-Today, most large retailers accept many of the larger businesses allow returns for any reason.
+Sadly some customers buy an item, use it for a brief period, then ask to return it.
+Today, most large retailers accept many large businesses allow returns for any reason.
 If you sell items that a customer wears, this can lead to a form or showrooming.
-The custom buys an item for a party, wears it, then sends it back after the party.
+The custom buys an article for a party, wears it, then sends it back afterward.
 You’re stuck with a used item that you can’t resell as new, if at all.
 What can you do?

-One option is to not allow returns on opened items.
-This will likely negatively affect your sales if your competitors allow returns for any reason.
-For electronic downloads, such as courses, you can get likely away with “All Sales Final” if the item is priced below $20.
+One option is not to allow Product Returns on opened items.
+This policy will likely negatively affect your sales if your competitors allow returns for any reason.
+For electronic downloads, such as courses, you can get probably away with “All Sales Final” if the item is below $20.
 Higher priced items such a policy will likely dramatically reduce your sales.
 For most product, allowing a return for any reason within 7 to 14 days is the norm.
 Business has found that this return policy has increased sales.
-Yes, you will get returns, but you need to figure that into the “cost of doing business”.
+Yes, you will get returns, but you need to figure that into the “cost of doing business.”

-Another option is have what many call “a 15%-20% restocking fee” and require the consumer to pay shipping costs for returns.
-This shipping costs are not charged up front, but instead subtracted from the check or credit adjustment after the return.
-Again, this will likely negatively affect your sales if your competitors allow returns for any reason.
-Yes, you will still get returns, but you need to figure that into the “cost of doing business”.
+Another option has what many call “a 15%-20% restocking fee” and require the consumer to pay shipping costs for returns.
+Shipping costs are not charged up front but instead subtracted from the check or credit adjustment after the return.
+Again, this will likely negatively affect your sales if your competitors allow Product Returns for any reason.
+Yes, you will still get Product Returns, but you need to figure that into the “cost of doing business.”

 Issue 8: Fire Bad Customers

 If you have customers who regularly return items, you need to “fire” them.
 These people are abusing your return policy and are costing you more than you are making on them.
-Make sure your CRM tool has the ability to identify customers ranked by number of returns and return rate.
+Make sure your CRM tool can identify customers ranked by some Product Returns and return rate.
 Review this weekly.
 When you find such a customer, inform them that you are unable to accept any future orders from them.
 Block both their address and credit card from being able to be processed through your system.
 Unless you do both, they’ll likely just change one and keep buying from you.